 >> Fast Facts

 - Peer-reviewed content published in three ways: 1) free online magazine; 2) annual volumes of the best articles in a calendar year, and 3) branded book series

-- Our historical research and writing has been featured or cited by CNN, Discovery Channel, History Channel, TIME, New York Times, Smithsonian, Bloomberg, Slate, AHA, Huffington Post, History News Network, MSNBC, NPR, Mental Floss, and many others
+- Our historical research and writing has been featured or cited by CNN, Discovery Channel, History Channel, TIME, New York Times, Smithsonian, Bloomberg, Slate, AHA, Huffington Post, History News Network, MSNBC, NPR, Mental Floss, and many other outlets.

-- Numerous books, Wikipedia entries, and other sites have cited research and writing that first appeared in Journal of the American Revolution
+- Numerous academic and trade books, Wikipedia entries, and other sites have cited research and writing that first appeared in Journal of the American Revolution

 - Publishers, TV and film producers, conference organizers, speaker bureaus, and others approach us for guidance in their Revolutionary War-oriented endeavors

 Our mission is simple: Deliver smart, ideally groundbreaking historical research and well-written narrative.
 In a world of increasing historical illiteracy and apathy, Journal of the American Revolution publishes passionate, creative, and fresh content intended to make history more accessible.
 Our editorial menu offers a healthy variety of in-depth features and engaging columns, in both short- and long-form, with an eye for accuracy over myth and legend.
 Collectively, our rapidly growing archive provides amazing substance, depth, and breadth as the leading source of information about the American Revolution and Founding eras.

 >> Our History